Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 ## Goal

-The goal of this lesson is to give clear instructions about how to setup your work environment so you can read and write SQL and work with Postgres dbs.
+The goal of this lesson is to give clear instructions about how to setup your work environment so you can read and write SQL and work with Postgres databases.

 This lesson should be read as a checklist of steps to follow once.